It's Only Rock 'n' Roll (Jazz, Funk, Opera, etc.), but I like It

 All music lovers have their favorites.
 For some that means only the works of classical or jazz greats.
 To others, it's hip-hop, ethnic drumming, classic rock, funk, folk, country, metal, and so forth.
 A number of factors contribute to the shaping of our personal musical tastes.
 Levitin reveals that some of these influences date to prenatal listening experiences we had in the womb.
 The auditory system of the fetus is fully functional about 20 weeks after conception and the fetus can process musical as well as environmental sounds.
 Experiments were conducted in England on infants whose mothers played a single piece of music repeatedly during the final months of gestation, and then did not play it again until one year after the birth.
 The pieces used in the research included classical, top-40, reggae, and world beat selections.
 Elaborate tests developed to monitor the babies' reactions to music after their first birthday indicated that they exhibited a preference for the type of music they had been exposed to in utero.
 A control group of one-year-olds who hadn't heard any of the selections before showed no preference, confirming that there was nothing in the music itself that caused these results.

 The culture we grow up in has a lot to do with shaping our musical preferences.
 "Certain sequences of pitches evoke calm; others, excitement.
-The brain basis for this is primarily based on learning, just as we learn that a rising intonation indicates a question.
+The brain basis for this is primarily based on learning, just as we learn that a rising intonation [in a speaker's voice] indicates a question.
 All of us have the innate capacity to learn the linguistic and musical distinctions of whatever culture we are born into, and experience with the music of that culture shapes our neural pathways so that we ultimately internalize a set of rules common to that musical tradition.

 "For reasons that are largely cultural, we tend to associate major scales with happy or triumphant emotions, and minor scales with sad or defeated emotions.
 Some studies have suggested that the associations might be innate, but the fact that these are not culturally universal indicates that, at very least, any innate tendency can be overcome by exposure to specific cultural associations."